 Manage email effectively and be more productive.

 Linda's in charge of a large team, and she receives at least 50 emails every day.
 Reading and responding to all of this mail takes a long time, and most of her work takes back seat to this daily chore.
-As a result, she's notoriously behind on projects, and she's started coming in on weekends just to catch up.
+As a result, she's notoriously behind on projects, and she's started staying late, just to catch up.

-When used appropriately, email is an incredibly useful communication tool.
+When we use it appropriately, email is an incredibly useful communication tool.
 But, like Linda, many of us feel overwhelmed by the amount of mail that we receive and need to respond to.

 However, there are ways to manage your email so that you're more productive.
 In this article, we'll explore strategies for doing this, so that you can get on with the real work at hand.